 Respiratory rate >75 breaths per minute

 Significant increase in the work of breathing (expiratory grunt, head bobbing, nasal flaring, intercostal recession, subcostal recession)

+In the instance that pulse oximetry (SpO2) saturations drop to <92 % off HF, then pre-study HF treatment will be reinstated in the infants with bronchiolitis and the study discontinued

+Should any of these adverse events occur, these will be documented as study failures.
+A DSMB will review these events to enable an independent review of safety.
 Data analysis

 As previously published (10), Edi max, amplitude and area under the curve (AUC) will be measured for each breath and will be compared for the period on and off HF treatment.
 For the RIP data, the end expiratory level (RIPEEL), amplitude (RIPAMPL) and the ratio of the inspiratory phase to the entire respiratory cycle (RIPTi/Ttot).
 For the oesophageal pressure (Poe) signals, the minimum respiratory point (PoeMIN), the maximum respiratory point (PoeMAX) and the breath to breath change in pressure (PoeAMPL).
 The pressure rate product (PRP) will be calculated (PoeAMPL x RR) to examine work of breathing (WOB).